 You'll be studying one of the lesser sought-after majors if you pursue a degree in natural resources & conservation.
 It is ranked #25 out of 38 major degree programs in terms of popularity.
 As such, your educational options may be more limited than if you were in a more popular field.

 For its 2024 ranking, College Factual looked at 7 schools in New Jersey to determine which ones were the best for natural resources & conservation students pursuing a degree.
-Combined, these schools handed out 372 degrees in natural resources & conservation to qualified students.
+When you put them all together, these colleges and universities awarded 372 degrees in natural resources & conservation during the 2021-2022 academic year.

 Choosing a Great Natural Resources & Conservation School